bluesky-social/feed-generator/README.md

 Feed Generators are services that provide custom algorithms to users through the AT protocol.

 They work very simply: the server receives a request from a user's server and returns a list of [post URIs](https://atproto.com/specs/at-uri-scheme) with some optional metadata attached.
 Those posts are then hydrated into full views by the requesting server and sent back to the client.
-This route is described in the [`com.atproto.feed.getFeedSkeleton` lexicon](https://github.com/bluesky-social/atproto/blob/custom-feeds/lexicons/app/bsky/feed/getFeedSkeleton.json).
+This route is described in the [`app.bsky.feed.getFeedSkeleton` lexicon](https://atproto.com/lexicons/app-bsky-feed#appbskyfeedgetfeedskeleton).

 A Feed Generator service can host one or more algorithms.
 The service itself is identified by DID, however each algorithm that it hosts is declared by a record in the repo of the account that created it.
 For instance feeds offered by Bluesky will likely be declared in `@bsky.app`'s repo.
 Therefore, a given algorithm is identified by the at-uri of the declaration record.
 This declaration record includes a pointer to the service's DID along with some profile information for the feed.